gopasspw/gopass/docs/features.md

 The commands manipulating recipients, i.e. `gopass recipients add` and `gopass recipients remove` accept a `--store` flag that expects the *name of a mount point* to operate on this mounted sub store.

+### Recipient Integrity

+gopass will try to warn you if the list of recipients is changed.
+The way that managing recipients works is that gopass maintains a recipient list in the git repository and obviously anyone with access to this repository can change the recipients used for any *future* changes.
+Thus it's important to maintain awareness whenever this file changes.
+In the past gopass relied onto the git history.
+This can be rewritten but would cause glaring errors on sync.
+Additionally gopass has the optional feature of client-side integrity checks.
+Enabling this feature will make gopass maintain a hashsum of the recipient list in the local configuration.
+It's transparently updated whenever the local users modifies the recipient list but if another team member - or an adversary - modifies this list gopass will display an error and ask you to verify and acknowledge these changes.

+To enable this set `check_recipient_hash` to true.

 ### Debugging

 To debug gopass, set the environment variable `GOPASS_DEBUG` to `true`.